mhasan004/GasLeakProject/README.md

 Run the *requirements.txt* file in *GettingDataFrom_ConEd*.
 Run the file using the command *bash requirements.txt* to install the required packages.

 **USES:**
-* Can get JSON data from a url and convert the objects into a csv file.
+* Get JSON data from a url and convert the objects into a csv file.
 Will need to change the *url*, *csvFile*, and *properties* variables to fit the specific needs.
-* Can get JSON data from a JSOn file and store objects into a csv file.
+* Get JSON data from a JSOn file and store objects into a csv file.
 Will need to change the *url*, *csvFile*, *jsonFile* , and *properties* variables.
 * To push changes to github, the *PATH_OF_GIT_REPO* (where the *.git* file is located) and *COMMIT_MESSAGE* needs to be changed